jonabc/go-scientist/README.md

 ## Scientist
+This package is improved version of orginal repository: https://github.com/technoweenie/go-scientist.
+And can be used in production.
+## Changelog
+### Features
+1. Added experiment.RunAsyn() - Runs both control and candidate behaviours asynchronously
+2. Added experiment.RunAsyncCandidatesOnly() - Runs candidates alone asynchronously and return control result as soon as control execution complete.
+This will greatly help if we want to test multiple versions of unit of work and compare the results and response times without affecting the current working flow.
+### Bug Fixes
+1. Added recovery handling to avoid application crashing in case of any unknown errors.
+2. Adding named return value to observe method in scientist to handle panics.
+Ref:https://www.calhoun.io/using-named-return-variables-to-capture-panics-in-go/

 A Go port of a great Ruby library for carefully refactoring critical paths.
 Check out the original: https://github.com/github/scientist